Lab 1: Course Intro & the Very Basics

 Exercises

-Today, we will focused on getting you started and up and running with the first elements of the course, namely the RStudio IDE (Integrated Developer Environment) and Quarto.
+Today, we will focus on getting you started and up and running with the first elements of the course, namely the RStudio IDE (Integrated Developer Environment) and Quarto.
 If the relationship between R and RStudio is unclear, think of it this way: Consider a car, in that case, R would be the engine and RStudio would be the rest of the car.
 Neither is particularly useful, but together they form a functioning unit.
-Before you continue, make sure you in fact did watch the “RStudio for the Total Beginner” video (See the Learning Materials for todays session).
+Before you continue, make sure you in fact did watch the “RStudio for the Total Beginner” video (See the Learning Materials for today’s session).

 Cloud server and the RStudio IDE